rsoiffer/Forge-of-Power/character-creation.md

   </tr>
 </table>

-For example, if you have a level 7 character, you could choose to put 5 levels in the Druid school and 2 levels in the Shapeshifter school.
-You then learn 5 powers from the Druid school, all of which can be either Novice or Veteran.
-You also learn 2 powers from the Shapeshifter school, both of which must be Novice.
+Your character knows a number of powers from each power school equal to your level in that school.
+All learned powers have a tier, which is shown next to the power's name.
+To learn a power, you must be at least that tier in the power's school.

-As another example, if you have a level 9 character, you could choose to put all 9 levels in the Arcanist school.
-You then learn 9 powers from the Arcanist school, all of which must be Novice or Veteran.
+For example, imagine you are creating a level 5 character.
+You could choose to put 3 levels in Blaster and 2 levels in Duelist.
+This makes you a Veteran Blaster and a Novice Duelist.
+You then learn 3 powers from the Blaster school, all of which must be either Novice or Veteran.
+You also learn 2 powers from the Duelist school, both of which must be Novice.

-In addition, power schools have a list of Tier Bonuses, which represent general competencies you gain from your line of study.
-As soon as you meet the requirements to learn powers of a given tier in a school, you gain the the school's Tier Bonuses for that tier.
+As another example, imagine you are creating a level 11 character.
+You could choose to put all 11 levels in the Arcanist school.
+This makes you a Master Arcanist.
+You then learn 11 powers from the Arcanist school, all of which must be Novice, Veteran, or Master.

 ## Step 5.
 Choose your Ribbons